 Liposuction is generally performed in an ambulatory surgery center.
 Prior to the procedure, the areas of treatment will be marked while you are in an upright position in order to prevent distortion that could occur in a supine position.
 This also allows you to better visualize the exact areas that will be treated.
 You will then be administered the form of anesthesia that is appropriate to the number of areas being treated.
 The anesthesia may be local, intravenous sedation, or general.
 A saline solution containing a local anesthetic will be infused into the fatty layer to reduce postoperative discomfort and bruising.
 During the procedure, a thin hollow cannula attached to a vacuum is passed back and forth through very small incisions into the fat beneath the skin in order to loosen the excess fat deposits, which are then suctioned out of the body.
 This is repeated in all treatment areas until a smooth, natural-looking contour is achieved.

 Dr. Scott discusses the recovery period and aftercare for a liposuction procedure.*

 Recovery following liposuction is relatively straightforward.
 Initial swelling after the procedure is usually mild.
 Drainage from the small incision sites is normal during the first 24 hours after surgery.
 It is important to drink plenty of fluids during the first few days following your procedure.
 Dr. Scott will provide you with compression garments that should be worn over the treated areas for approximately 4 to 6 weeks.
 Depending on your level of discomfort, physical activity may be resumed within two days of your procedure.
 You will notice an immediate improvement in the treated areas after the procedure, and final results typically occur within 3 months.

-If you are interested in Liposuction for men in Tampa, FL, contact us at The Plastic Surgery Center and speak with a qualified medical professional.
+If you are interested in Liposuction for men in Tampa, FL, contact us at Florida Cosmetic Surgery Center and speak with a qualified medical professional.